The Best Bike Rides in Southern New Hampshire

 The National Trust for Historic Preservation has added Keene to its list of “America’s Dozen Distinctive Destinations,” calling it a “Currier & Ives landscape come to life.”
 Join me in discovering the rich history, pristine landscapes and gorgeous backroads that inspired my passion for bicycle travel.

 I selected my favorite cycling loops from Keene that include historic architecture, art galleries, covered bridges, abundant lakes, cool forests, zigzagging rivers, farmland galore and daily views of the region’s crowned granite jewel, Mt Monadnock, (Mountain That Stands Alone) the second most climbed mountain in the world.
-Ride these on your own or join me this fall and in 2021! (private tours available too).
+Ride these on your own or join us on tour!
+(Private tours available too.)

 Ride #1: Surry, Walpole, Alstead and Gilsum (51 Miles)